FastyBird/shelly-connector/docs/index.md

  [OK] Devices discovery was successfully finished
 ```

-Now that all newly discovered devices have been found, they are available in the FastyBird system and can be utilized.
+Now that all newly discovered devices have been found, they are available in the [FastyBird](https://www.fastybird.com) [IoT](https://en.wikipedia.org/wiki/Internet_of_things) system and can be utilized.

 ## Troubleshooting

 ### Discovery Issues

-In some cases, Shelly devices may not be discovered.
+In some cases, [Shelly](https://shelly.cloud) devices may not be discovered.
 This is usually due to issues with mDNS service.
-Each Shelly device
+Each [Shelly](https://shelly.cloud) device
 sends out multicast information, but some routers or other network components may block this communication.
 To resolve this issue, refer to your router's configuration and check if there are any blocks or configurations that may
 be blocking mDNS service.

 ### Incorrect Mapping

-The connector will attempt to map Shelly devices to the correct channels and device properties, but there may be cases
+The connector will attempt to map [Shelly](https://shelly.cloud) devices to the correct channels and device properties, but there may be cases
 where naming issues or incorrect data types occur.
-These issues can be corrected through the FastyBird user interface.
+These issues can be corrected through the [FastyBird](https://www.fastybird.com) [IoT](https://en.wikipedia.org/wiki/Internet_of_things) user interface.

 ## Known Issues and Limitations